ian-wheeler/meriplex-obsidian-vault/projects/col-integration/col-questions-comments-concerns.md

 ## Comments
 ---
-- We want to notify the client at various stages in the quoting process; when?
+- We want to notify the client at various stages in the quoting process.
+When?
 	- When the quote is requested
 	- When the quote is signed
-	- When the order is del
+	- When the order is delivered
-- We do not want to manually validate cases in Salesforce
+	- When the process is completed
-- COL: How can we easily display the manual sync button at the dashboard level for records?
+- We do not want to manually validate MRR v.
+NRR Cases in Salesforce
 - All Meriplex employees should have have the location `Meriplex Solutions` set as their default on their member record, not `Meriplex Communications`.
 ## Concerns
 ---
 1. What is going to be the syncing logic of the current custom integration developed between ConnectWise and Salesforce (accounting for the to-be quoting process)?